erlete/aerotech-programming-course/docs/version-control/github/README.md

 A pull request (PR) is a petition to merge a branch into another branch when the user does not have sufficient rights to commit directly to said branch

+Pull requests (usually known as PRs) are petitions to perform merge requests from one branch to another when the user does not have sufficient rights to perform them directly.

+PRs are listed in the pull request tab of a repository:

 ![Pull request interface](../../../media/version-control/github/pull-request-1.png)

-New PRs can be created using the *"New Pull Request"* button.
+New PRs can be created clicking the *"New Pull Request"* button.
 After that, a new window will open:

 ![New Pull Request](../../../media/version-control/github/pull-request-2.png)